 Is it the vileness of Grace and Brittany’s allegations that has shocked the place into listening?
 I am horrified that it is the atrociousness of the experiences of women like Grace and Brittany that has been the reason behind them being heard.
-But surely, surely, our leaders have listened, and they know it is not just these women’s voices, but they represent the many others who remain silent.
+But surely, surely, our leaders have listened, and they know it is not just these women’s voices, but they represent the many others who remain silent on sexism.

 International Women’s Day 2021’s theme is #choosetochallenge.
 Our political leaders are not immune from this challenge.
 Collectively, we can all help create an inclusive world, and an inclusive world is a better world.
 Our political leaders CAN choose to seek out and celebrate women’s achievements and help create an inclusive world.
 Our leaders have the power and CAN be brave like Grace and Brittany to call out sexism and inequality.
 I am hopeful that they do, because if our leaders lead by example, there is the possibility for change for women and girls.